christensenacademy/christensen-academy/modules/beginning-java/textpages/three-types-of-errors.md

 Making errors is a natural part of programming.
 Even the best programmers make lots of errors.
 As you gain experience, you won't necessarily make fewer errors, but you will get very good at debugging (i.e., fixing the errors you make).

-On a side note, I encourage you to do some searching for example of famous software errors.
+**Side Note:** I encourage you to do some searching for example of famous software errors.
 There are some really interesting example of major catastrophes that have occurred because of relatively simple programming errors.

 ##Compile-time Errors
 When you compile your source code your *.java files get converted into *.class files--that is, your plain text code gets converted into bytecode.
 This will only happen if the compiler doesn't catch any errors in your code.
 If the compiler finds errors, your code will not compile; instead, you will be shown compiler error messages that give you hits as to what might be wrong with your code.